solid-contrib/conformance-test-harness/README.md

 ### Client credentials
 **NOTE: Not yet implemented**

-This relies on and IdP that supports this grant mechanism and has had users pre-registered.
+This relies on an IdP that supports this grant mechanism and which has had users pre-registered.

 The configuration that must be saved for each user is:
 * Client Id (a WebID)